radixdlt/official-examples/step-by-step/11-gumball-machine-dapp-varification-data/README.md

 By adding the `OwnerRole::Fixed` to the resource, we can update the metadata after initial creation as long as we posses the `owner_badge`.

-## Setting up the Gumball Machine dApp with Metadata Example
+## Setting up the Gumball Machine dApp

 Running this example involves the very similar steps to the previous one with the a few extras.
 We now have to instantiate our GumballMachine component in the